iamawatermelo/landtable/packages/blorb/README.md

   Blorb aims to be reasonably fast at computing the same formula thousands of times.

+Because Blorb is a formula language, it only compiles to **one value**.
+It is designed to be embedded...

+- as a query language?
+- as part of a config language?

 ## Differences from...

 ### ...
 Airtable